mnot/I-D/for-the-users/draft.md

 Thanks to the WHATWG for blazing the trail with the Priority of Constituencies.

-Thanks to Harald Alvestrand for his substantial feedback and Stephen Farrell, Joe Hildebrand, Lee Howard, Russ Housley, Niels ten Oever, Mando Rachovitsa, Martin Thomson, and Brian Trammell for their suggestions.
+Thanks to Harald Alvestrand for his substantial feedback and Mohamed Boucadair, Stephen Farrell, Joe Hildebrand, Lee Howard, Russ Housley, Niels ten Oever, Mando Rachovitsa, Martin Thomson, and Brian Trammell for their suggestions.

 # Frequently Asked Questions